Skip to main content

 1. Sending a low-res JPG and assuming it’ll engrave.
 Send vector if you have it.

 2. Last-minute text changes after proof approval.
-Once engraved, we can’t un-engrave.
+Once produced, we can’t un-do it.

 3. Skipping the proof sign-off by replying “looks fine, just go” without actually reading it.